Hounfor/The-Big-Deal-Add-On/README.md

 RJPhoenix – technical assistance with customizing the design of some 'Mechs and provided content from VXI_RealPirates.

-mcb – tech help with code and BTHospitalFix mod created specifically for TBD.
+mcb – tech help with code, BTHospitalFix mod created specifically for TBD and starmap fixes.

+Kierk – various technical assistance.

+MRB – improving and simplifying the code for factions and ammo.

-CWolf – Mission Control extended lances fixes for TBD.
+CWolf – Mission Control extended lances fixes for TBD, also, with his permission, the Extended Conversations mod was added.

-Holda-volk – holoscreen images refinement, as well as portraits for two key characters in episodes 5 and 6.
+Holda-volk – holoscreen images refinement, as well as portraits for three key characters.
 You can see more of the artist's works here: https://www.deviantart.com/holda-volk

 Anna Shekhovtsova – face and appearance of one of the key characters of the campaign, albeit episodic.

 Pode – main idea behind The General's weaponry.

-Lullbaby of me – minor editing of the third episode.
+Lullbaby of me – minor editing of the third episode and idea for the face of the main antagonist in S&V campaign.

 Winterless – text edits for the WHM-6Rk and related event.